(For full biosketches click here)

 Endocrine Pathways.
 Pathik Wadhwa, MD, PhD.
 Professor of Psychiatry & Human Behavior, Obstetrics & Gynecology, Pediatrics, and Epidemiology at the University of California, Irvine, School of Medicine

-The Role of the Placenta.
+Convergence of Placenta Biology and Genetic risk for neuropsychiatric disorders.
 Daniel Weinberger, MD.
 Director and CEO, Lieber Institute for Brain Development, Johns Hopkins University Medical Campus.
 Previously Chief, Clinical Brain Disorders Branch, Intramural Research Program, NIMH

 Postnatal Outcomes after Pregnancy-Related Stress and Depression